nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

          - Testing for: Successful command execution
          - Expected: No changes made because Neobook is already on desired tab.
 Warning message appears in status to remind user that he/she is already on the tab.
+3. Changing to invalid tab

+   1. Prerequisites: Neobook currently on any of the 3 tabs.

+   2. Test Cases
+      1. Test case 1: `tab 4`
+      - Testing for: Index specified results in command failure
+      - Expected: Remains on current tab because invalid index.
+Error details shown in the status message.

 ### Saving data